Martin2p/Martin2p/README.md

 GitHub is used as a technical lab notebook documenting architecture decisions, configuration examples, and test results.

-Primarily targeting roles in Sweden — also open to CH and DE.

-Open to junior network engineering or infrastructure roles in CH, SE, or DE.
+Open to junior network engineering or infrastructure roles.